-In 2023 we focussed on training incident response teams at sites.
+We have focussed on training incident response teams at sites.
 We worked with an expert trainer who helped us design and deliver training.
 Content included an overview of what modern slavery is and its prevalence in the UK.
 Information was provided on how to spot the signs of modern slavery including case studies.
 Specific training was given on the Samworth Brothers incident response procedure, including an incident response exercise.
-In 2023 74 colleagues attended this training, with further sessions planned for 2024.
+74 colleagues attended this training in 2023, with a further 21 attending in 2024.

 We have promoted Stronger Together since 2013.
-Stronger Together is a multi-stakeholder initiative aimed at tackling modern slavery in supply chains.
+Stronger Together is a multistakeholder initiative aimed at tackling modern slavery in supply chains.
 We also utilised resources from Stronger Together to help us conduct a gap analysis of our progress.